fortune-uwha/books-price-prediction/README.md

 ## General Information
+Books are the most important friends in one’s life.
+Books are open doors to the unimagined worlds which is unique to every person.
+It is more than just a hobby for many.
+There are many among us who prefer to spend more time with books than anything else.
+Here we explore a database of books.
+Books of different genres, from various authors.

-The web app is intended for predicting house prices in Boston, United States.
-Model was trained on the  predefined and cleaned [dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston) and can predict price by given parameters.
+The web app is intended for predicting book prices from [bookdepository.com](https://www.bookdepository.com).
+Model was trained on the  predefined and cleaned dataset: https://github.com/fortune-uwha/book_scraper and can predict price by given parameters.
 Trained model is saved to model.pkl file.

 ## Setup
 * Create Heroku project and Heroku PostgreSQL database